mrc2rules/AsusTUF-Help-Guide/windows/english-en/basics/Debloating Windows.md

     visible: true
 ---

-# What is Bloat and Why You Should Remove It
+## What is Bloatware and Why You Should Remove It

-Bloat refers to pre-installed or unnecessary software that offers little practical value to the user.
-Such applications can degrade system performance and consume system resources.
+Bloatware refers to pre-installed or unnecessary software that offers little value and often slows down your system.
+Manufacturers include these apps to promote services or generate revenue, but they usually consume memory, storage, and battery life.

-Manufacturers often include bloatware to cut costs or generate revenue—many antivirus and software vendors pay to have their apps pre-installed on new devices.
-For users, though, it's largely useless.
-It clutters the system, takes up space, and drains performance.
-Removing bloat improves performance, increases battery life, frees up storage, and helps streamline the overall user experience.
+  # Why Remove Bloatware?
+  1. Improves performance by reducing background processes.
+  2. Frees up storage.
+  3. Extends battery life.
-It also enhances security by reducing outdated or unused components that could become vulnerabilities.
+  4. Reduces security risks from outdated or unused apps.

-# What Apps Are Considered Bloat?

-Bloatware includes any apps you don’t need or use especially those pre-installed by manufacturers.
-This often includes third-party antivirus software like McAfee, Norton, or other bundled tools.
-These apps serve little real purpose and only waste system resources that could otherwise be used for gaming, productivity, or efficiency.

-## Q: Don’t I Need an Antivirus?
+# Q: Don’t I Need an Antivirus?

 No, not anymore.
 In 2025, you don’t need third-party antivirus software, especially not McAfee or Norton.
 They’re known for slowing down systems, selling user data, and providing subpar protection.